Why is my guitar pedal popping?

 To fix this, pull-down resistors can be added to the pedal(s) without them.

-This is when a component generates an electrical impulse due to vibration/impact.
-Everything from inductors and acuum tubes to capacitors can be microphonic.
+6. Microphonic Components: This is when a component generates an electrical impulse due to vibration/impact.
+Everything from inductors and vacuum tubes to capacitors can be microphonic.
 When the switch is pressed it creates a vibration which can cause these components to generate a audible thud or pop.